ibrahimsag/stlao-track/readme.md

 Trace x1 should satisfy (< 10) until x0 satisfies (> 0).
 With a window of one, we look at two samples from every point of the signal.

+### Implementation

+Uses despised Lazy IO to get constant memory determined only by the window size of the operations in the formula.
+Until operation is quadratic in window size, while the rest is linear.

+Banker's Dequeues are copied from [dequeue package](http://hackage.haskell.org/package/dequeue-0.1.12/docs/src/Data-Dequeue.html#BankersDequeue), as the required evaluation environment in the labs did not provide package managers.